Textpattern plugins are perhaps best thought of as functions supplementary to those found in Textpattern core.

 - zem_plugin.php - Is the template itself.
 Make a copy of this file and edit it to write your plugin.

-- zem_example.php - Is an example plugin that demonstrates both public-side tags and admin-side user interface features.
+- zem_example.php - Is an example plugin that demonstrates both public-side tags and administration-side user interface features.

 Typical template use